Here’s the final version of my mock draft before Thursday’s first round:

 Version 1.0 Pick: CB Brian Allen – Utah

 Version 2.0 Pick: WR Krishawn Hogan – Marian (IN)Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig